North American cougar: Threats and conservation

 Even though conservation efforts of the cougar have decreased against the "more appealing" jaguar, it is hunted less frequently because it has no spots, and is thus less desirable to hunters.

-In Oregon, a healthy population of 5,000 was reported in 2006, exceeding a target of 3,000.
+Despite the declining population of cougars, the potential extinction of the North American Cougar is not seen as a large concern.
+In Oregon, a population of 5,000 individuals was reported in 2006, exceeding a target of 3,000.
 California has actively sought to protect the cat and has an estimated population of 4,000 to 6,000.
-With the increase of human development and infrastructure growth in California, the cougar populations in the state are becoming more isolated from one another.
+With the increase of human development and infrastructure growth in California, the cougar population in the state is becoming more isolated from one another.

-A 2012 study using 18 motion-sensitive cameras in Río Los Cipreses National Reserve counted a population of two males and two females (one of them with at least two cubs) in an area of 600 km2 (0.63 cougars per 100 km2).
 The Bay Area Puma Project aims to obtain information on cougar populations in the San Francisco Bay area and the animals' interactions with habitat, prey, humans, and residential communities.
-A study on wildlife ecologists showed that urban cougar populations exist around the Los Angeles metropolitan area, with individuals of these populations having the smallest home ranges recorded for any cougars studied, and being primarily nocturnal and not crepuscular (most likely adaptations to avoid humans in high-density areas).
+A study on wildlife ecologists showed that urban cougar populations exist around the Los Angeles metropolitan area, with individuals of these populations having the smallest home ranges recorded for any cougars studied, and being primarily nocturnal and not crepuscular, most likely adaptations to avoid humans in high-density areas.